 ICO stands for Initial Coin Offering (the term lent from the stock markets’ IPOs – Initial Public Offerings) and is a vehicle for raising funds.
 Through ICOs, blockchain start-ups distribute a portion of their new cryptocurrencies/tokens to early concept enthusiasts in exchange for their investment (Fiat currencies, or other cryptocurrencies such as Bitcoin or Ethereum).
 These funds collected through the ICO act like crowd-funded seed money for the start-ups to develop, market, and promote their proof-of-concept (POC) and/or product.
 Accordingly, in an ICO, you will be the first holder of a cryptocurrency/token, unlike when buying at an exchange where you can never be the first.

-There are two ICOs specifically worth to be mentioned here: the MasterCoin ICO in August 2013 and the Ethereum ICO in July-September 2014.
-The MasterCoin ICO (today MasterCoin is called Omni) was the very first ICO.
+There are two ICOs specifically worth to mention here.
+The first is the MasterCoin ICO in August 2013 and the second is the Ethereum ICO in July-September 2014.
+The MasterCoin ICO (MasterCoin has changed its name to Omni) was the very first ICO.
 They announced themselves on the Bitcoin forum (here: https://bitcointalk.org/index.php?topic=265488.0) and ended up collecting USD 600,000 in Bitcoins.
 The Ethereum ICO was the second ICO ever and took place during 42 days (22 July 2014 – 2 September 2014).
 The Ethereum ICO collected 31,500 Bitcoins that at the time was worth approximately 18,400,000 USD.
 If you bought 100 Ethereum at the time of the ICO, they would have set you back roughly 30 USD.
 At the all-time high on 13 January 2018, 100 Ethereum was worth roughly 140,000 USD.
 We wish we could have gone back in time and screamed “Ethereum!” when asking ourselves what cryptocurrency to invest in…

 Since then, there have been hundreds (if not even thousands) of ICOs, some with great return and some with disastrous returns.